aguiarsc/zenhanced/README.md

 <img src="https://github.com/user-attachments/assets/e4a95783-e2df-4e0e-8562-77a37609a1c0" width="800">

-**A minimalist Firefox theme with CLI aesthetics for the ultimate Zen browsing experience**
+**A minimalist Zen Browser theme with CLI aesthetics for the ultimate Zen browsing experience**

 </div>